ALL-NEW 2023 SPORTAGE HITS THE ROADS AND TRAILS OF THE CALIFORNIA DESERT

-- 2023 Sportage upstages subcompact SUV segment with larger and more capable lineup featuring the all-new X-Line and Sportage X-Pro trims, as well as forthcoming electrified versions
+- 2023 Sportage upstages subcompact SUV segment with larger and more capable lineup featuring the all-new X-Line and Sportage X-Pro trims

-- Debuts near-luxury features including available dual panoramic curved 12.3-inch display screens1
+- Debuts class-up features including available dual panoramic curved 12.3-inch display screens1

 - “Opposites United” design philosophy blends futuristic yet rugged design elements